STAT370 Selected topics in statistics.

 The course will focus on various subject areas that is not covered, or only lightly covered, in other STAT- or BIN- courses.
 The contents of the course will thus vary from year to year.

 The course is only given if resources are available.
+This course is not given 2022.

 An external examiner evaluates the oral exam.